Samkhya: Traditional credited founders

+Samkhyakarika

 The earliest surviving authoritative text on classical Samkhya philosophy is the Samkhya Karika (c.
 200 CE or 350–450 CE) of Īśvarakṛṣṇa.
 There were probably other texts in early centuries CE, however none of them are available today.
 Iśvarakṛṣṇa in his Kārikā describes a succession of the disciples from Kapila, through Āsuri and Pañcaśikha to himself.
 The text also refers to an earlier work of Samkhya philosophy called Ṣaṣṭitantra (science of sixty topics) which is now lost.
 The text was imported and translated into Chinese about the middle of the 6th century CE.
 The records of Al Biruni, the Persian visitor to India in the early 11th century, suggests Samkhyakarika was an established and definitive text in India in his times.